playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-fundamentals/posts/ffg-fundamentals-intro-to-components/index.md

 This decorator has a few properties passed to it.
 Going from the bottom-up:

 1. `template`: The HTML associated with this component.
-2. `standalone`: A flag telling the framework that this component is allowed to use the relatively new "Standalone" feature and can be used directly by another component.
+2. `changeDetection`: A flag we're using to tell Angular to use the non-default [`OnPush` method of detecting changes](https://angular.dev/best-practices/skipping-subtrees), which provides better performance.
+    - All of the code examples in this book would work with `OnPush` or without it, but we opted to make it the default for our components to enforce the additional rules required to make `OnPush` works.
+This will set you up better for production apps in your future.
 3. `selector`: The name of the component that can be referenced inside the `template` of another component
+    - You may have noticed that this component is called `file-item` rather than `file`.
+Unlike the other frameworks in this book, Angular requires you to have a dash (`-`) in your selector name to avoid confusion with native HTML tags.

 > It's important to note that decorators (anything starting with `@`) are not supported in JavaScript itself.
 Instead, Angular uses [TypeScript](/posts/introduction-to-typescript/) to add types and other features to the language.
 From there, TypeScript compiles down to JavaScript.

-> You may have noticed that this component is called `file-item` rather than `file`.
-Unlike the other frameworks in this book, Angular requires you to have a dash (`-`) in your selector name to avoid confusion with native HTML tags.

 ## Vue